 - Define what recovery from disruption will look like.

-- Document your business continuity plan to ensure your organization weathers the next storm.
+- Document your BCP to ensure your organization weathers the next storm.

 Drive strategic communications